-Would you like to get to know the Turunmaa archipelago in your own way and find alternatives to main roads?
+Would you like to get to know the archipelago in your own way and find alternatives to main roads?
 There are many opportunities to wander off route and tread your own path, but it does require some extra planning and time.
 Beautiful secret places await you along small roads.

 A few tips for finding true gems in the archipelago:

-Meritie.fi (information only in Swedish)
+Meritie.fi (ferry information only in Swedish)

-Are you travelling with children?
+St. Olav Waterway for children and families!
 For the route between Turku and Korpo, there is a special pilgrim’s passport available for children.
 The passport follows Olav’s life journey from viking to king and saint.
 You can collect stamps and solve tasks during your way.
 The passport is free.
 Ask for a copy at Turku Cathedral or other churches or libaries along the path, or at the tourist information points in Pargas, Nagu and Korpo.
 More information and extra tasks are found here.

 Åland archipelago and Åland, travel tips

 Uppland, Gästrikland and Hälsningland in Sweden – choose an inland or coastal route